 Plot Summary

-Inside: a wooden effigy of a beautiful woman missing her left arm and right leg.
+Inside stands a wooden effigy of a beautiful woman missing her left arm and right leg.

 Literary Analysis

-File 11 brings the unheimlich full circle.
-The domestic space Iruma grew up in was not a home.
 It was a monument.
-His father built it as a cult devotional object, shaped around the amputated form of the Holy Mother, with a hidden room at its “heart” containing her effigy.
-Iruma crawled around that effigy as a six-year-old with a dizzy spell and then lived alongside it, invisible in the wall, for decades.
+His father built it as a cult devotional object.
+He shaped it around the amputated form of the Holy Mother.
+A hidden room at its "heart" held her effigy.
+Iruma crawled around that effigy as a six-year-old with a dizzy spell.
+He then lived beside it for decades, and it stayed invisible in the wall.

 Kurihara's Deductions